SiyiJiang41elena/SiyiJiang41elena.github.io/Research.md

 1. **Bilingual language control in emotional and social contexts** (Jiang, Meng, & Chen, [2024](https://doi.org/10.1016/j.jml.2024.104527)).<br />
 2. **The interconnection between bilingual language control and cognitive control** (Jiang, Ma, & Chen, [2023](https://doi.org/10.1017/S1366728922000323), [2024](https://doi.org/10.1017/S1366728923000494)).<br />
 I mainly use electroencephalogram (EEG) and reaction time measures to investigate these topics.<br />
+<details>

-What is bilingual language control?
+<summary>*What is bilingual language control?*</summary>
 For bilinguals, both languages are often active simultaneously, even when only one is required.
 This process could lead to frequent unintended cross-language intrusions, but such errors are rare in spontaneous speech and the laboratory.
 Therefore, a **bilingual language control** mechanism is proposed to allow bilinguals to select which language to use at a given moment and in a given context.
-This control mechanism also enables bilinguals to switch between languages during the same conversationunderlies. <br /><br />
+This control mechanism also enables bilinguals to switch between languages during the same conversationunderlies.

-<details>
-<summary>What is bilingual language control?</summary>
-A mechanism that enables bilinguals to manage the simultaneous activation of two languages and avoid cross-language intrusions.
-It also supports flexible code-switching.
 </details>

-Bilingual language control is a cognitive mechanism that allows bilinguals to select which language to use.
-For more details, hover over the term **bilingual language control**:

-<span title="A mechanism that enables bilinguals to manage the simultaneous activation of two languages and avoid cross-language intrusions.
-It also supports flexible code-switching.">bilingual language control</span>

 <style>